-From the results of the O & M study it is seen that using larger turbines not only significantly reduces the O & M direct costs but also slightly increases the wind farm availability in benefit of the annual energy production.
-As expected, the increasing reliability of the wind turbines has positive effects on both availability and direct O & M costs.
+The results of the O & M study are presented in Figure 2.1.
+It is seen that using larger turbines not only significantly reduces the O & M direct costs but also slightly increases the wind farm availability in benefit of the annual energy production.
+As expected, the increasing reliability of the wind turbines (the different colours of dots) has positive effects on both availability and direct O & M costs.